-These are questions in stomach surgery asked in MCH, MRCS and USMLE exams.
-Stomach is a vast topic and questions can range from anatomy, physiology, benign diseases such as GAVE, menetrier's disease and malignancy.
+Stomach surgery questions asked in NBE, MCH, MRCS and USMLE exams.
+Stomach is a vast topic and questions can range from anatomy, physiology, benign diseases such as GAVE, Menetrier's disease and malignancy.

 I have included a separate page for GI bleed.

-There are 5 questions on this page followed by answers and explanations.
+5 free questions on stomach surgery page followed by answers and explanations.